9 Foods that Cause Inflammation and 9 Ways to Fight it

 When you eat trans fats (hydrogenated oils found in many processed foods), they create low-density lipoproteins.
 LDLs feed inflammation.

 9. Foods containing chemicals

-The human body has not evolved to eat artificial chemicals such as additives, preservatives, food coloring, and the many other chemicals found in processed foods.
+The human body has not evolved to eat artificial chemicals such as additives, preservatives, food coloring, and the many other chemicals found in genetically modified foods and processed foods.
 Because your body doesn’t recognize these things as foods (and with good reason – they aren’t!), it launches an immune system response.

 Good news!
 You can quiet inflammation with the foods you choose, as well.
 Here are my top nine.

 1. Shiitake mushrooms

 These Asian mushrooms contain high-molecular-weight polysaccharides (HMWP), which have been shown to improve immune function.
 When I am feeling run down I often eat shiitake mushrooms and they help me feel revived.

 Spinach, kale, and romaine, etc. are all terrific inflammation fighters because they’re rich in antioxidants and other natural anti-inflammatory agents.
 Yet another reason to start your day with the Glowing Green Smoothie.

 Turmeric has been shown to have strong anti-inflammatory properties.
 Plus, it’s delicious!

 Flax contains omega-3 fats, which are anti-inflammatory.
 Try sprinkling a little freshly ground flax on your salad.